roromaniac/KH2Tracker/KHTrackerNotes/TO DO/Logic.md

 	- [x] Include functionality for non-square boards.
 	- [x] Undo a bingo if a button becomes unclicked.
 - [ ] Ensure that tracking still happens if the world is off in the main window.
+- [ ] Contact DA about how he stored global tracker settings.